waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_5.md

 	.... stack trace omitted ....
 ```

-Run this in IRB to ensure that it currently does not raise any error (because that's what we want) and then drop into a unit test:
+Run this in IRB to ensure that it currently does not raise an error (because, for a capacity of 1, _that's a failure_ right?) and then drop into a unit test:

 ```ruby
 require 'docking_station'